secondmind-labs/GPflux/experiments/experiment_runner/README.md

-See `examples` for how to run the experiments.
+See `examples` for how to run the experiments and collect the results.